Elliott Erwitt

 Elliott Erwitt (born Elio Romano Erwitz, July 26, 1928 – November 29, 2023) was a French-born American advertising and documentary photographer known for his black and white candid photos of ironic and absurd situations within everyday settings.
-He was a member of Magnum Photos from 1953.
+He was a member of Magnum Photos since 1953.

 Early life

 Elliott Erwitt was born in Paris, France, on July 26, 1928, to Jewish-Russian immigrant parents, Eugenia and Boris Erwitz, who soon moved to Italy.
 In 1939, when he was 10 years old, his family migrated to the United States.
 He studied photography and filmmaking at Los Angeles City College and the New School for Social Research.
-In 1951, he was drafted into the Army, and discharged in 1953.
+In 1951, he was drafted into the Army.
+He was discharged in 1953.